About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Loro Piana'2

-Double-breasted Chesterfield crafted from Loro Piana's baby camel (change pocket and back-belted design).
+A double-breasted Chesterfield Coat crafted from Loro Piana's baby camel, featuring a change pocket and back-belted design.

 Loro Piana1